-Of course, in order to preserve the independence of the standard setting Board (s), neither the governance nor any oversight body should have the right to veto the issuance a standard, once it has been demonstrated that an appropriate due process has been followed.
+In order to preserve the independence of the standard setting Board (s), neither the governance nor any oversight body should have the right to veto the issuance of a standard, once it has been demonstrated that an appropriate due process has been followed.

-16.- Do you agree with the option to remove IFAC representation from the PIOB?
+16. Do you agree with the option to remove IFAC representation from the PIOB?